-Founded in 1877-The Washington Post
+Founded in 1877-Washington Post

-Founded in 1877, The Washington Post (also known as WaPo and sometimes abbreviated as the Post) is the most widely read newspaper in the United States.
+Founded in 1877, The Washington Post (also known as WaPo and sometimes abbreviated as the Post) is the most widely-read newspaper in the United States.
 The paper has long been considered one of the most influential American newspapers and is renowned for its investigative journalism.
 The newspaper’s national and international politics coverage is particularly well respected.
 It has won several awards and honors for its journalism, including 18 Nieman Fellowships and 368 White House News Photographers Association awards.

 The newspaper first gained national fame in the early 1970s after Post reporters Bob Woodward and Carl Bernstein uncovered the Watergate scandal.
 This political scandal revealed illegal activities on the part of President Richard Nixon during his reelection campaign and ultimately led to his resignation.
 The Post received a 1973 Pulitzer Prize for its reporting.